microsoft/msphpsql/README.md

 ##Announcements

+**October 4, 2016**: We are excited to announce that PECL packages for Linux SQLSRV and PDO_SQLSRV drivers (4.0.5) are available.
+You can also find pre-compiled binaries (4.0.5) with PHP 7.0.11  for Ubuntu 15.04, Ubuntu 16.04, and RedHat 7.2 [here](https://github.com/Microsoft/msphpsql/releases).
+This release includes the following fixes:

+- Fixed segmentation fault when calling PDOStatement::getColumnMeta on RedHat 7.2.
+- Fixed segmentation fault when fetch mode is set to ATTR_EMULATE_PREPARES on RedHat 7.2.
+- Fixed [issue #139](https://github.com/Microsoft/msphpsql/issues/139) : sqlsrv_fetch_object calls custom class constructor in static context and outputs an error.

 **September 9, 2016**: Linux drivers (4.0.4) compiled with PHP 7.0.10 are available for Ubuntu 15.04, Ubuntu 16.04, and RedHat 7.2.
 This release includes the following fixes:

 - Fixed  undefined symbols at SQL* error when loading the drivers.